Royal Swedish Orchestra 500 years

 STAGE:Main stage

-Don’t miss the opportunity to hear Beethoven’s ninth symphony under the baton of Musical Director and Royal Court Kapellmeister Alan Gilbert!
-And much more during 2026!
+Beethoven’s ninth symphony under the baton of Musical Director and Royal Court Kapellmeister Alan Gilbert kicked off the celebrations for the Orchestra's quincentennial.

 In the history of the Royal Swedish Orchestra, 2026 is a very special year.
 It is the year when the orchestra celebrates its fifth centenary.
 Celebrations will be held throughout the year – in spring we will be able to enjoy six magnificent concerts on the Royal Swedish Opera main stage.
 Don’t miss the opportunity to hear Beethoven’s ninth symphony under the baton of Musical Director and Royal Court Kapellmeister Alan Gilbert!